warroyo/tpk8s-flux-samples/README.md

 EOF
 ```

-2. deploy the namespace, secret for the controller,  along with a flux kustomization to sync the controller and ESO.
+3. deploy the namespace, secret for the controller,  along with a flux kustomization to sync the controller, ESO, and kubconfigs.

 ```bash
 kubectl apply -k common/pre-reqs